The 2016 Vermicomposting Conference

 Ron pointed out the fact that most states are soon going to regulate vermicompost.

-This fact was borne out by the amount of state regulators present at the conference.
+In fact, this was borne out by the number of state regulators present at the conference.

 His final message was that vermicomposters need a Trade Organization to help represent them.